-Each currency will have a weight in the fund that is equal to the size of its market cap (the minimum is 5%).
-Of course if for some reason a currency drops below the minimum requirements it’s removed from the fund automatically.
+Each currency will have a weight in the portfolio that is equal to the size of its market cap (the minimum is 5%).
+Of course if for some reason a currency drops below the minimum requirements it’s removed from the portfolio automatically.

 As eToro is not a cryptocurrency-dedicated exchange, there are currently only a select few cryptocurrencies available.
 That being said, what they do offer is a pretty decent collection—more than some other notable names in the industry.